Hala-INTJ/Pewlett-Hackard-Analysis/README.md

   Complete set of results are available in [retirement_titles.csv](https://github.com/Hala-INTJ/Pewlett-Hackard-Analysis/blob/main/Data/retirement_titles.csv)

-* ### Refining the list of employees eligible for retirement The second artifact removed duplicate titles and empolyees that are not currently active.
+* ### Refining the list of employees eligible for retirement The second artifact removed duplicate titles and employees that are not currently active.
 Where an employee had multiple titles, their current title was selected.

-  **Note:** The use of 'DISTINCT ON' in the following query is unneccessary.
+  **Note:** The use of 'DISTINCT ON' in the following query is unnecessary.
 The 'WHERE' clause to remove the former employees guarantees a single record for each emp_no.

   Here is the query used:
   ```